Why you can trust The Zebra

 If you're car-shopping on a budget, the Chevrolet Equinox (list price $23,800) is the cheapest option, with an average annual premium of $1,496.
 For a standard 6-month policy, you'd pay $748, or $124 per month with a payment plan.
 The Chevy Cruze (list price $17,995) is the cheapest option among sedans, setting you just over $1,600 per year or $802 for a standard 6-month policy.

 Although finding cheap car insurance will be important once you've settled on a model, the list price should be your first concern when choosing between SUVs and sedans.
 If you’re looking for more information on top SUVs and sedans, including rates from actual car insurance companies, see our articles below.
 Already found the car of your dreams?
-Enter your zip code below to see which car insurance company offers you the cheapest quotes.
+Enter your zip code below to see which car insurance company offers you the best quote.

 The Zebra is not an insurance company.
 We publish data-backed, expert-reviewed resources to help consumers make more informed insurance decisions.